 I need to change my mindset.
 I need to be more sensitive to racial issues that will always surround my house.
 I should welcome conversations with all of my kids about race.
-I need to coax Yosef – who’d rather be playing Xbox than having a heart-to-heart with me – to talk about times where he feels different more freely.
+I need to coax Yosef – who’d rather be playing Xbox than having a heart-to-heart with me – to talk about times when he feels different more freely.

 It’s my job to make sure Yosef is comfortable in his own beautiful, black skin.

-And, as we more openly talk about the colors of our home, we’ll acknowledge the disparity between our skin tones while focusing on the absolutely uniformity in the color of blood that runs through us and the heart that allows that to be.
+And, as we more openly talk about the colors of our home, we’ll acknowledge the disparity between our skin tones while focusing on the absolute uniformity in the color of blood that runs through us and the heart that allows that to be.

 That same heartbeat transcends our surface-level differences, compels us to action and provides me the second chances I need when I screw up.